MukundSB19/MukundSB19/README.md

 - 👋 Hi, I’m @MukundSB19
-- 👀 I’m interested in Computers
 - 🌱 I’m currently learning HTML 5
-- 💞️ I’m looking to collaborate on a prohect
+- 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me (Mukundsingh05@outlook.com)